mohdfareed/machine-setup/README.md

 ## Configuration

-The common configuration that is shared across all machines.
-A machine is configured by creating a new module in the `machines` package, with the following structure:
+The `config` module contains common configuration that is shared across all machines.
+It works without dependencies on machine-specific configurations.

+A machine is
+configured by creating a new module in the `machines` package, with the following structure: